 How Cement Is Made

-Discover how cement is made, from raw material extraction to final production, with insights from a leading cement supplier and manufacturer in Malaysia.
+Discover how cement is made, from raw material extraction to final production, based on industry practices by a leading cement manufacturer in Malaysia.

 Cement is one of the most essential building materials in modern construction.
 From skyscrapers to highways and residential homes, cement plays a crucial role in ensuring strength, stability, and durability.
 But have you ever wondered how this grey powder is made?

-Whether you're a contractor, builder, or sourcing from a cement supplier, it’s helpful to understand the full journey of how cement is manufactured—from raw material extraction to the final product used on construction sites.
+Whether you're a contractor, builder, or sourcing from a cement manufacturer in Malaysia, it’s helpful to understand the full journey of how cement is manufactured—from raw material extraction to the final product used on construction sites.

 Step 1: Raw Material Extraction